Neuroscience

 Rotations

-All neuroscience graduate students are required to rotate in up to three laboratories during the first year and participate in research projects during each rotation.
+Students rotate in up to three laboratories during the first year and participate in research projects during each rotation.
+A student may elect to work with any faculty member or associated faculty member of the program.

 General exam

-In the beginning of their third year, or fifth semester of enrollment, students are required to take and pass their general exam.
+The general examination is usually administered in the October general examination period of the third year of study, after students have met all formal course and teaching requirements.
 Students will present their thesis proposal, demonstrating the command of their chosen research topic and the existing literature surrounding it, and present a logical plan to address key questions that they have identified.

 Qualifying for the M.A.